Dead-Orbit/DEAD-ORBIT/gistfile1.md

           "inline": true
         },
         {
-          "name": "Use `\"inline\": true` parameter, if you want to display fields in same line.", "value": "okay..."
+          "name": "Use `\"inline\": true` parameter, if you want to display fields in the same line.", "value": "okay..."
         },
         {